flightaware/casstcl/README.md

 Enable/Disable Nagel's algorithm on connections.
 The default is disabled.

+* *$cassdb* **load_balance_round_robin**

+Requests that the driver discover all nodes in a cluster and cycles through the per request.
+All are considered local.

+* *$cassdb* **load_balance_dc_aware** *localDC* *usedHostsPerRemoteDC* *allowRemoteDCs*

+Configures the cluster to use data center-aware load balancing.
+For each query all the live inodes in the local data center are tried first, followed by any node from other data centers.

+This is the default and does not need to called unless switching an existing from another policy or changing settings.

+Without further configuration a default local data center is chosen from the first connected contact point and no remote hosts are considered in query plans.
+If you use this mechanism be sure to use only contact points from the local data center.

+*localDC* is the name of the data center to try first.  *usedHostsPerRemoteDC* is the number of hosts used in each remote data center if no hosts are available in the local data center.  *allowRemoteDCs* is a boolean.
+If true it allows remote hosts to be used to no local data center hosts are available and the consistency level is *one* or *quorum*.

 * *$cassdb* **token_aware_routing** *$enabled*

 Configures the cluster to use Token-aware request routing, or not.